alphagov/monitoring-doc/documentation/README.md

 #### Discovery tool

 Language: Ruby

 Repository: [cf_app_discovery](https://github.com/alphagov/cf_app_discovery/)

-Tool design for the discovery in the PaaS platform of applications configured to work with Prometheus.
+Tool for application discovery in the PaaS platform to allow dynamic creation of target files for Prometheus metrics re-collection.

 The tool perform a few steps to configure available targets for Prometheus.
 1. Login in the PaaS platform.
-2. Call to the `/v2/apps` PaaS endpoint to recover available apps.
+2. Call the `/v2/apps` PaaS endpoint to recover available apps.
-3. Filter out "STOPPED" apps and apps not configured for Prometheus.
+3. Filter out "STOPPED" apps and apps not configured for Prometheus (see project documentation).
-4. Builds the necessary target files with the custom paths to configure the apps as targets in Prometheus.
+4. Creates the necessary target files with the custom paths to configure the apps as targets in Prometheus.